Tag: humility

 What about John, though?

 He was drawing crowds.
 He could have been something more than just a guy in the wilderness.
 Yet, he chose the Jordan river as the home of his ministry.
 He chose the untamed wilderness to call people to repentance.
 It wasn’t like he couldn’t have done something more.
-Yet, as his disciples questioned (basically) why he didn’t “stand up” to for taking “his” followers away, we see the of John.
+Yet, as his disciples questioned (basically) why he didn’t “stand up” to Jesus for taking “his” followers away, we see the heart of John.
 It wasn’t for himself.
 It was for God.

 It was for Jesus!
 It’s so easy for us to look back and say that obviously John did that for Jesus.
 Yet, we look around us at famous people (politicians, company executives, entertainers, even pastors), and when push really came to shove would they dump it all for Jesus?
 We’d think it would be easy for pastors.
-They are , too. is attractive, and pastors want to be successful, too.
+They are human, too.
+Success is attractive, and pastors want to be successful, too.

-1) Where have you been successful in ?
+1) Where have you been successful in life?
 If you are in a place of success now, how sure would you be to drop it all if Jesus were to call on you to do that?

 2) How was John’s ministry not successful?
 How was John’s ministry successful?